aaronbloomfield/ics/hws/hw3-ethics.md

 there are more than 2 sides) as to which path is the correct one ethically.

+Which one to choose?
+That's up to you.
+However, please copy and paste the challenge scenario into your answer (this does not count against your 500 word limit).

 Your essay should discuss the pros and cons of each of the sides.
 It must conclude with a decision that you make.
 We aren't going to judge you on *which* decision you make, as long as said decision is based on